MIKI0001/Subverse-Save-Editor/README.md

 # Subverse-Save-Editor
 AI generated code (not a py programmer), but checked and refactored by me.
-Finding the relavant stuff (devotion stuff) structure in the gvas save file is also me
+Finding the relavant stuff (devotion stuff) structure in the gvas save file is also me.
+Also the way the data is gotten is pretty bad since it doesnt actually parse the save file fully
 # Subverse Save Editor

 A standalone Subverse save editor written in Python with a simple GUI built using Tkinter.
-This tool allows you to modify your save file's values for characters, resources, and progress.

 ![image](https://github.com/user-attachments/assets/4b0a7f76-f649-4644-a35d-b24f59bb0d2a)
 ![image](https://github.com/user-attachments/assets/05b0a4d4-03d4-4606-9e90-28da86c22ec7)